manavspg2/Youtube-Spam-Detector/proposed-model/README.md

+# Propossed model
-A proposed better model which may be used for spam detection for comments in YouTube.
+A proposed LSTM-based model which may be used for spam detection for comments in YouTube.